-Louisiana Attorneys Help Clients Deal With a Family Member’s Incapacity
+Louisiana Attorneys Help Clients Deal with a Family Member’s Incapacity

 When a person afflicted with an infirmity is consistently unable to make or communicate reasoned decisions about their property or their personal affairs, a court may appoint someone to take over some or all of those functions.
-This process, known as interdiction, requires complex analysis and proofs that must be handled with the utmost skill and caring.
-At Conroy Law Firm, PLC, we have experience representing families taking the painful but necessary action of divesting a loved one of his or her independence.
+This process, known as interdiction, requires complex analysis and proofs that must be handled with the utmost skill and care.
+At Conroy Law Firm, APLC, we have experience representing families taking the painful but necessary action of divesting a loved one of his or her independence.
 With offices in Covington and Metairie, we handle interdiction matters throughout Southern Louisiana.

 Deciding between full and limited interdiction

 Deciding whether a lack of capacity is limited in type or degree is difficult and at times is a matter of opinion.
-The court will always use the best interests of the interdicted person as its guiding principle.
+The court will always use the best interests of the proposed interdicted person as its guiding principle.

 Understanding the interdiction process